We're the Millers: Plot

-When the Millers reach the compound, they find out that the amount of marijuana they are picking up is not "a smidge" as Gurdlinger had informed them, but actually two tons' worth.
-The Millers are stopped by a police officer, who surmises that they are carrying drugs.
-David pays him a bribe, and the Millers go on their way.
-The Millers are detained at the border, but the border agents are distracted by illegal immigrants and let the Millers go without inspecting the RV.

-Because of the extra load from the marijuana on the RV, one of the radiator hoses breaks.
-A family called the Fitzgeralds (consisting of Don, Edie, and Melissa) whom the Millers had encountered at the border catches up to them and tows their RV to a repair shop.
-On the way to the shop, David learns that Don Fitzgerald is a DEA agent.
+When the Millers reach the compound, they learn it is not "a smidge" as Gurdlinger described, but two tons.
+They are stopped by authorities twice, but get by on bribery and sheer luck.
+Due to the extra load from the marijuana on the RV, one of the radiator hoses breaks.
+The Fitzgeralds (consisting of father Don, mother Edie, and daughter Melissa), a family actually vacationing in an RV whom the Millers had encountered at the border, catch up to them and tow them to a repair shop.
+On the way, they learn that Don is a DEA agent, alarming them.

 Kenny develops a crush on Melissa.
-After Kenny reveals that he has never kissed a girl, Casey and Rose give him kissing lessons; Melissa sees them.
+After he reveals that he has never kissed a girl, Casey and Rose give him kissing lessons while David films; Melissa walks in on them and assumes they are in an incestuous relationship.

-It turns out that Gurdlinger misled David, and that his plan is to steal the marijuana from cartel boss Pablo Chacon.
-The next day, when the Millers head to the shop to pick up the RV, Chacon and his henchman, One-Eye, wait for them and prepare to kill them.
-The Millers tell Chacon that they are not a real family and that they did not know they were stealing from him.
+Gurdlinger misled David, as the marijuana is stolen from cartel boss Pablo Chacon.
+The next day, when the Millers head to the shop for the RV, Chacon and his henchman One-Eye are waiting for them.
+As he prepares to kill the Millers, they disclose they are not a real family and did not know they were stealing from him.
 Rose is given a chance to prove that she is a stripper by dancing, and when she gets close to Chacon, she turns a steam vent onto him.
 The Millers then escape in the RV, with Kenny behind the wheel.
-Due to Kenny's erratic driving, the RV veers off the highway.
-A tarantula (hidden in the fruit basket One-Eye has given them) crawls up Kenny's leg, biting his testicles.

-After Kenny has a severe allergic reaction to the bite, the Millers head to the hospital.
-This setback further delays the delivery of the drugs, but David renegotiates with Gurdlinger for a fee of $500,000 on the condition that he arrives that night.
+Due to Kenny's erratic driving, the RV veers off the highway and crashes.
+In the commotion, a tarantula that snuck aboard the RV in Mexico crawls up Kenny's leg and bites his testicles, resulting in him being hospitalized.
+This setback further delays the delivery of the drugs, but David renegotiates with Gurdlinger for a fee of $500,000 on the condition he arrives that night.

 When Kenny is finally released from the hospital, David rushes him to the RV in a wheelchair and accidentally tips him over.
 In the ensuing argument, David inadvertently reveals how much he is getting paid, in comparison to how little he offered to pay each of the others.
-Casey, Rose, and Kenny are disgusted by the revelation, and David leaves them at the local carnival.
-After a young man named Scottie P gets fresh with Casey, Rose knocks him down.
+Disgusted by the revelation, Rose, Casey, and Kenny part company with him.
+David drives away, leaving them at the local carnival, but later regrets abandoning them and returns.